 Purpose and lawful basis of processing

-In order to use our cookies legally, we use a so-called cookie banner (see below for more information).
+To use our cookies legally, we use a cookie banner (see below for more information).
 The cookie banner informs you about the cookies we create and use.
-The categorization of the cookies used (necessary, preferential, statistical and customized) also applies to the classification of purposes and legal bases.
+The categorization of the cookies used (necessary, preferential, statistical, and customized) also applies to the classification of purposes and legal bases.

 Definition of categories